-51. Capacities of the offices of the NFPs and sector focal points will be strengthened to allow them to better coordinate the CAREC Program and oversee the implementation of priority projects and initiatives.
-A stronger coordinating role for the NFPs will include the capacity to analyze the regional implications of national initiatives, and to manage regional externalities to help reduce functional overlaps between CAREC and other regional organizations in which the country participates.
+Capacities of the offices of the NFPs and sector focal points will be strengthened to allow them to better coordinate the CAREC Program and oversee implementation of priority projects and initiatives.
+A stronger coordinating role for the NFPs will include the capacity to both analyze the regional implications of national initiatives, and to manage regional externalities to help reduce functional overlaps between CAREC and other regional organizations in which the country participates.

-52. To ensure that CAREC's regional OIF mechanisms are able to effectively carry out their roles, required enhancements will be put in place.
-This applies, in particular, to the Ministerial Conference, SOMs, sector coordinating committees and other allied bodies, such as the CFCFA in order to ensure they effectively carry out their roles.
+To ensure that CAREC's regional OIF mechanisms are able to effectively carry out their roles, required enhancements will be put in place.
+This applies, in particular, to the Ministerial Conference, SOMs, sector coordinating committees, and other allied bodies, such as the CAREC Federation of Carrier and Forwarder Associations (CFCFA), in order to ensure they effectively carry out their roles.